Bayer-Group/BayerCLAW/doc/tutorial.md

 }
 ```

-Based on the `params` of the workflow we authored, we know that if this job produced any output files, they would go to
+Based on the `Repository` of the workflow we authored, we know that if this job produced any output files, they would go to
 our repository at `s3://bayerclaw-tutorial/runs/SEQxxxxx`.

 When we deployed our BayerCLAW, it created a special S3 bucket named something like `bclaw-main-launcher-123456789012`.